com-pairwiseltd/casecheckgen/README.md

 # casecheckgen
-Effortless ScalaCheck Generator Creation for Case Classes
+Effortless scalaCheck generator creation for case classes published for the lazy!

 casecheckgen is an open source Scala library designed to streamline the process of generating Scalacheck generators for Scala case classes.
 Writing generators for complex case classes in Scalacheck can be cumbersome,